Covered Calls at Charles Schwab: Takeaways

 Is Schwab Good for Covered Calls?

-Charles Schwab is definitely a good broker to use for covered calls.
-The broker offers a long list of services and tools that help it stand out as one of the top brokers in the US.
-Here are a few of the main points.
+Schwab is a strong choice for covered calls.
+It offers many services and tools that make it one of the top brokers in the country.
+Here are some of the main points.

 Free Charles Schwab Account